AlexandraFaria/HabitTracker/README.md

 3. Decide whether you would like to use the test data or not.
 (If you would like to use the test data please proceed to [How to use Test Data and Pytest](#How-to-use-Test-Data-and-Pytest) section.)
 Otherwise proceed to the next step.

-4. Set database to "main.db" by follwoing the steps below:
+4. Set database to "main.db" by following the steps below:
-   - Open the habit.py file and change the database to "main.db" by changing the following line:
+   - Open the habit.py file and change the database to "main.db" by changing the code in line **10** to the following:
      - **Database = "main.db"**
    - Open the main.py file and change the database to "main.db" by changing the code in line **115** to the following:
      - **db = get_db("main.db")**